Take a Tour

 Software EngineerChad manages the data flow from the scanners, manages the network and computing resources, and provides support for data analysis on TACC's supercomputers.
 Contact for help with data availability, processing, and analysis issues.
 E-mail: email@example.com

 - ..WebsiteJennifer S. Beer, Ph.D.
 Associate Professor Department of Psychology Institute of Neuroscience

 - Email.Christopher Beevers, Ph.D.
 Assistant Professor Department of Psychology

 - EmailFaculty ProfileJames Booth, Ph.D.
-Professor and Chair Department of Communication Sciences and Disorders
+Professor Department of Communication Sciences and Disorders

 - EmailFaculty ProfileWebsiteBharath Chandrasekaran, Ph.D.
 Assistant Professor Department of Communication Sciences and Disorders